-- A. Management's principal authorized agent shall be the County Director Human Resources or her duly authorized representative. - B. CJAAVC's principal authorized agent shall be the President or her duly authorized representative.
+- A. Management's principal authorized agent shall be the Assistant County Executive Officer Human Resources or her/his duly authorized representative. - B. CJAAVC's principal authorized agent shall be the President or her/his duly authorized representative.

 ARTICLE 27 NON-DISCRIMINATION